guildai/guild.ai/pages/docs/start.md

 ## Run Bayesian optimization

 You've seen Guild's ability to run a script and capture results for comparison.
-In this step you'll use Guild to automate a common
+In this step we use Guild to automate a common practice:
-practice: *hyperparameter optimization*.
+*hyperparameter optimization*.

 Our mock training script takes two (slightly contrived)
 hyperparameters: *x* and *noise*.
 Let's try to find a value for *x*